 In addition to this, people used to associate miraculous healing powers with Xolo dogs.
 According to their beliefs, Xolos, due to being a warm-bodied canine, can heal all health issues, from a general toothache to terrifying insomnia., asthma, and arthritis.

-Besides enjoying a prophet status, Xolo dogs were also used for hunting and to fight off starvation, during times of food shortage.
-After turkey, ancient humans used to feed on this hairless dog since it comes with high protein content.
+Besides enjoying a prophet status, Xolo dogs were also used for hunting and to fight off starvation during times of food shortage.
+After turkey, ancient humans used to feed on this hairless dog since it comes with a high protein content.

-You might be surprised to know, but apart from using in early socialization, this dog was a normal domestic pet that can be found in all households.
+You might be surprised to know, but apart from being used in early socialization, this dog was a normal domestic pet that can be found in all households.

 It might sound too odd, but if you belonged to Mexico, chances are high that your ancestors used to consume Xoloitzcuintli canines regularly.